johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `day-of-week`: The day of the date's week, where Monday is 1 and Sunday is 7.

+`week-of-month`: The ordinal of this day of the week within its month.
+For example, July 16, 1969 was the third Wednesday of its month.
+This value has nothing to do with ISO weeks.

+`weeks-in-month`: The number of times the date's day of the week appears in its month.
+For example, there were five Wednesdays in June 1969.
+This is *not* the number of rows required to display a calendar of the month.

+`days-in-month`: The number of days in the date's month.

-`week-year`: The year, except that the days before week 1 begins belong to the previous year.
+`week-year`: The year, except that any days before ISO week 1 begins belong to the previous year, and any days after the last ISO week ends belong to the following year.

+`weeks-in-year`: The number of ISO weeks in this date's week-year.

 `day-of-year`: The day of the year, in the range 1-365 in non-leap years and 1-366 in leap years.

+`days-in-year`: The number of days in this date's year.

 `fold`:  The date fold associated with this date (see above).